 “But how does it taste?” he asked, in a carefully modulated tone that suggested he’d long ago accepted that ‘It’s better to travel, than to arrive’.

-“But you go ahead and eat?” she said, looking away and blinking rapidly, to bravely fight the tears his thoughtlessness had provoked.
+“But you go ahead and eat?” she said, looking away and blinking rapidly, to highlight just how bravely she was fighting the tears, his cruel thoughtlessness had provoked.